oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 ```

-The following setup works really well in my situation.
+This setup has worked really well for me in several cases.

 ## Setup